This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Measure and have all your ingredients ready to go before starting.
 This will make the process run smoothly, quickly, and easily.

 - Line your pan with parchment paper or the blondies will stick to the pan!
-Lining the pan with parchment and leaving an overhang will also make it quick and easy to remove the blondies from the hot pan.
+Lining the pan with parchment and leaving an overhang will also make it quick and easy to remove them from the hot pan.

 - Read this post from top to bottom before you start.
 I’ve included a lot of tips and tricks so you get things right.
 Also, read through the actual recipe before getting started.